 The action the Batch service should take when any Task in the Job fails.
 A Task is considered to have failed if has a failureInfo.
 A failureInfo is set if the Task completes with a non-zero exit code after exhausting its retry count, or if there was an error starting the Task, for example due to a resource file download error.
 The default is noaction.
 Possible values include: 'noAction', 'performExitOptionsJobAction'

-A list of name-value pairs associated with the Job as metadata.
 The Batch service does not assign any meaning to metadata; it is solely for the use of user code.

 Whether Tasks in the Job can define dependencies on each other.
 The default is false.